 New ways of working

-We're creating a tech-driven business that empowers and equips our people to be outstanding in delivery, no matter where they work.
+We’re creating a tech-driven business that empowers and equips our people to be outstanding in delivery and thrive with us, no matter where they work.

 The COVID-19 pandemic presented our people, our firm and the nation with an unprecedented period.
 Social distancing restrictions made it clear that work is no longer a place we go, it's a contribution we make.